![]() |

 Other Backyard Visitors Description of our Backyard

-We’ve lived in our house for over 4 years and each year we see new birds.
+We’ve lived in our house since 2002 and each year we see new birds.
 We are very fortunate to live adjacent to a large greenbelt near the Seattle area.
 The back of our house looks out on the greenbelt giving us the illusion we have an enormous backyard.
 The greenbelt has both coniferous and deciduous trees, which provide food and shelter for a variety of birds.

 |